Why Laughter In Marriage Is Important

 Laughter in marriage is important because you need more positive than negative interaction with each other to have a quality relationship.

 If you’re spending more time fighting than anything, your marriage could be in trouble.
 Think about the last difficult situation you had together.
 How did you handle it?
 Did you lose your temper or did you control yourself and see the big picture?

-Recently, my husband and I had a very frustrating thing happen to the both of us.
-We chose to laugh about it instead of yell at each other.
+Recently, my husband and I had a very frustrating thing happen to both of us.
+We both chose to laugh about it instead of yell at each other.

 A Mouse In the House

 A couple of weeks ago, I was out at night with some girlfriends.
 My husband was home alone.
 He was locking up for the night and let the cat in like usual.
 Only this time the cat snuck in with a mouse.

 Unfortunately, she ran past him and then meowed.
 When she opened her mouth, the mouse fell out onto the floor.
 It quickly ran away to parts unknown–inside our house.

 After a while, he gave up and went to bed.
-I came home later that night and quietly got in bed so as not to wake him.
+I came home later that night and quietly got in bed so I would not wake him.
 I was totally ignorant of the mouse situation.

 Laughter In Marriage or Screaming?